 Our customer services

-Please note that from 18 May, the following customs offices will be serving customers at the times listed below, but customers will not be allowed to enter the service halls.
+Please note that the following customs offices serve customers at the times listed below, but customers are not allowed to enter the service halls.

 - Paldiski Border Crossing Point is open on Mondays, Wednesdays and Fridays from 08:30 to 16:30.
 Customs clearance is requested to perform through electronic channels.